 Folder - Many managers use a folder of marketing materials while meeting with clients.
 This often includes a one pager, PowerPoint presentation, and a recent quarterly market outlook newsletter written by the PM.
 It is wise to always include some additional reading within the folder as well.
 Provide 2-3 white papers written by experts outside of your firm that speak to the trends related to the assets your firm invests in or strategy your firm employs.

 Speaking & Writing - This also came up within the last post in this series on public relations but I would highly recommend writing and speaking every week to help build a presence, brand and network within the industry.
 Speaking at wealth management conferences and HNW related events can be highly effective.

 Wealth Management & Financial Planners - One of the most ignored sources of capital for hedge fund managers are small to medium sized wealth management firms and financial planning groups that serve HNW professionals from time to time but don't manage $1B+ in total assets.
 Many of these groups work as part of a broker-dealer network or RIA and they may only meet in person with 5-10 hedge funds in any on year vs. larger institutions which may meet with several each week.
 These relationships take a long time to build into effective sources of capital but I have found that if you approach them in a more educational fashion than your institutional leads they can pay off as very sticky long-term accounts.

-For more information on hedge fund marketing, be sure to read the following articles:
+For more information on hedge fund marketing and hedge fund communications, be sure to read the following articles: